Raytchellee/alx-react/0x00-Webpack/README.md

-# A directory for alx web pack
+# A directory for alx webpack